-Most of Christopher’s work in recent years has been penciling for DC Comics, including penciling and inking interiors and covers for Young Justice, based on the hit Cartoon Network animated TV series.
-The comic series was written by Greg Weisman, co-producer and head writer of the Young Justice TV show, which allowed allowed the stories for the comic to be part of the canon of the show and much more integrated with the show’s storyline than is typical of tie-in media.
+Christopher was the regular series artist on Young Justice, based on the popular Cartoon Network animated TV series.
+Christopher penciled and inked both stories and covers for the comic title, which was written by Greg Weisman, co-producer and head writer of the Young Justice TV show, allowing the stories for the comic to much more closely integrated with the show’s storyline than is typical of tie-in media.

 During the same period, Christopher was also contributing stories and covers to Avengers: Earth’s Mightiest Heroes, based on that popular animated TV series.
 Many of those stores were written by the TV series’ producer and head-writer Christopher Yost.